ACruzWorkAcct/acruz-doc-dotnet-benchmarkperformance/MonitorPerformance/MonitoringApp/README.md

  Measure efficiency of processing strings

-StringBuilder is more than 1,700 times faster and about 10 times more memory-efficient when concatenating text:
+StringBuilder is more than 1,700 times faster and about 10 times more memory-efficient than string addition:
 ```
 *
 * Using StringBuilder